 If you enrolled in college course work at any time before your senior year, you must submit an official transcript from each college attended.
 College enrollment includes course work attempted or completed during summer school; through distance or online learning; and through Running Start programs or other dual-enrollment programs in conjunction with a regionally accredited college or university.
 Note: If the college you attended was the University of Washington, you do not need to request a UW transcript.

 If you attended a Washington state community or technical college, you must contact the community college to request that transcripts be sent.
-Washington community colleges must send transcripts electronically.
+It is preferred that Washington community colleges send transcripts electronically.
 UW Tacoma’s institution code for electronic transcripts is 412.

 Final high school and college transcripts